petter/master-thesis/presentation/presentation.md

 Would probably be best as we would get a loosely coupled implementaiton.

-##### Babel

-Babel is a transpiler build around plugins.
-However, the plugins do not have access to tokenizer/parser, so we can't add custom syntax, making this approach not viable.

 ##### TS Compiler

 Only supports plugins altering the editing experience, so this will not be a viable approach.
 If the TS compiler later enables compile time plugins this might be a viable approach as we could potentially get a loosely coupled implementation, and still have access to most of the TypeScript compilers features, such as semantic analysis, etc.

+##### Babel

+Babel is a transpiler built around plugins.
+However, the plugins do not have access to tokenizer/parser, so we can't add custom syntax, making this approach not viable.

 #### Making a fork of TS compiler